Mini-ghost/vorms/docs/api/use-form.md

 ### validate

-The `validate` is a **form level** validation, This property accepts the form's `values` as an argument.
-You can return an `errors` object or an undefined value to determine whether or not this is a valid values.
+The `validate` is a **form level** validation.
+This property accepts the form's `values` as an argument.
+You can return an `errors` object or an undefined to determine whether or not this is a valid values.

 - Type